 Console gamer: PC gaming is way too expensive to get into.
 You have to spend at least [x] amount of dollars to get a PC good enough to play games.
 And, a console costs [‘x’ minus the average cost of a console] less than that.
 So, PC gaming just isn’t practical for a lot of budget-oriented gamers to get into.

 PC gamer: If you build a PC it only costs [some number lower than ‘x’].
-And, over the long run, since PC games are less expensive than console games, and because you don’t have to spend money to upgrade to a new console every [z] number of years, but rather, only need to make upgrades to your PC when necessary (which is typically less than [some number less than ‘z’] years), then PC gaming ends up costing a similar amount or less over the same period of time.
+And, over the long run, since PC games are less expensive than console games, and because you don’t have to spend money to upgrade to a new console every [z] number of years, but rather, only need to make upgrades to your PC when necessary (which is typically less than [some number less than ‘z’] years), AND because there is no monthly fee assoicated with playing games online, then PC gaming ends up costing much less over the same period of time.

 Which one of these arguments is correct?